Author: Sam Stevens, Head of Advanced Technologies

 According to the UK government, there are currently three viable ways to achieve the required BNG.
 Either by creating 10% biodiversity on or off-site or by buying biodiversity units on the market.

-Acting as a new green lung for the city and safe haven for a wide range of species to flourish, these schemes could make an increase in BNG requirement more viable by offsetting the development of sites where the delivery of a 10%, or more in the future, increase in biodiversity just isn’t possible.
+Acting as a new green lung for the city and safe haven for a wide range of species to inhabit, these schemes could make an increase in BNG requirement more viable by offsetting the development of sites where the delivery of a 10%, or more in the future, increase in biodiversity just isn’t possible.

 You're looking for exceptional architecture.
 We're looking for exceptional projects.
 Let's start a conversation